Which Social Media Is Right For Your Business?

 Main Social Media Sites

-Instagram – a mobile photo and video sharing network that has about 300 million users used mainly to share pictures from your daily life with friends.
+Instagram – a mobile photo and video sharing network that has about 1 billion users used mainly to share pictures from your daily life with friends.
 Instagram tends to be more popular among Millenials.

 The Need For Constant Feeding

 One critical factor to consider before taking the plunge into social media is that any platform you use is not “set it and forget it.”
 Social media is a content hungry beast that requires constant feeding.

 To successfully utilize any social media requires posting regularly, responding to comments and reviews and interacting with other pages.
 So, you will need to figure out who will handle the demand for regularly developing relevant content and managing the dissemination.

 The worst mistake you can make with social media is setting up an account, being active for a few months then letting the tumbleweeds gather because you don’t have time to maintain it.